mattmanning/farm/README.md

 ### Other Ruby apps:

-Add the following line to your Rakefile:
+Add the following lines to your Rakefile:

+    require 'farm'
-    load 'farm/tasks'
+    require 'farm/tasks'

 The Rakefile must also define a task called 'environment'.
 This task should load your application so that the farmed-out method can be executed in context.